Adalab/modulo-1-evaluacion-final-NormaDeveloper/README.md

 ## Assignment
-The exercise requires the development of a web page according to a given design.
+The exercise requires the development of a web page according to a given design (Zeplin).
 Several points have to be solved:

 #### Technological tools:
 Sass <br>